 When you get a trigger point massage treatment, you may at times feel a small amount of discomfort.
 However, it should never be painful.
 A patient can and should ask that the amount of pressure be reduced if pain is ever experienced.

-- Do you have further questions about physiotherapy or trigger point therapy?
+- Do you have further questions about physical therapy or trigger point therapy?
 We provide both types of therapy as components of a comprehensive treatment plan at Pain Stop Clinics.
 We customize our treatments to each patient, with plans that avoid surgery and lifelong reliance on medication.